lbarker/palekai.org/_posts/2023-08-28-PechoRock.md

 <p>
 <h3>Lunch</h3>
 <p>
-Invited guests and their families may opt for a Hawaiian-themed plate lunch.
+Paddlers and their families may opt for a Hawaiian-themed plate lunch.
 Think Kalua Pork, King's rolls, mac salad, and more.
 Lunch is priced at $15 per serving with advance purchase (payment info below) and $20 at the event (subject to availability).
 <p>
 To pre-purchase and reserve your plate lunch, please Venmo your payment to @PKO-StephTran by September 20th and specify the number